deepakrajv/deep_route/README.md

 It’s a Flutter navigation package, it requires a minimal amount of code to generate everything needed for navigation inside of your App.
-It has the advantage of not needing context, so you can call from your business logic.
+It has the advantage of not needing context, so you can navigate from your business logic also.

 ## Installing
 Add DeepRoute to your pubspec.yaml file: